wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-storm-sensor-data-analysis.md

 ### Publish the website dashboard

-1. To deploy the dashboard to an Azure Website, follow the steps in [Build and deploy a Node.js website to Azure](/documentation/articles/web-sites-nodejs-develop-deploy-mac).
+1. To deploy the dashboard to an Azure Website, follow the steps in [Build and deploy a Node.js website to Azure](/documentation/articles/web-sites-nodejs-develop-deploy-mac/).
 Note the URL of the website, which will be similar to **mywebsite.chinacloudsites.cn**.

-2. When the website is created, go to the site in the Azure Management Portal and select the **Configure** tab.
+2. When the website is created, go to the site in the Azure Classic Management Portal and select the **Configure** tab.
 Enable **Web Sockets**, and then click **Save** at the bottom of the page.

 2. Open **hdinsight-eventhub-example\TemperatureMonitor\src\main\java\com\microsoft\examples\bolts\DashboardBolt.java** and change the following line to point to the URL of the published dashboard: